Top 5 3rd Quarter Trades of PL - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were PLANNING ALTERNATIVES LTD /ADV’s top five trades of the quarter.
+According to GuruFocus data, these were PLIMOTH TRUST CO LLC’s top five trades of the quarter.

-PLANNING ALTERNATIVES LTD /ADV reduced their investment in ARCA:JPST by 379,839 shares.
-The trade had a 3.58% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.87.
+PLIMOTH TRUST CO LLC reduced their investment in NAS:IGSB by 35,899 shares.
+The trade had a 0.57% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.28.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.